-The Company is a VASP under the FATF Standards as its functions include administering the Coin and issuing/redeeming of the Coin, which fall under the scope of limbs (iv) and (v) of the definition of VASP respectively.
+The Company in this Scenario is a VASP or FI under the FATF Standards as its functions include exchanging the Coin with Authorised Participants, including through its raising of funds through the ICO.
 The Company will have AML/CFT obligations in addition to those of other third-parties with AML/CFT obligations in the ecosystem.
-Under the FATF Standards, the Company can be held accountable for the implementation of AML/CFT controls across the ecosystem (e.g. in the design of the Coin).
+Under the FATF Standards, the Company should take appropriate measures to mitigate the ML/TF risks across the ecosystem (e.g. in the design of the Coin, the criteria and process for approving Authorised Participants,

-Authorised Participants are also VASPs as their function includes facilitating the issuance, distribution, and trading of VAs which falls under limb (v) of the definition of VASP.
-Trading platforms are VASPs as their functions include exchanging between the Coins and fiat currencies, transferring Coins, and safekeeping and/or administration of the Coins, which fall under the scope of limb (i), (iii) and (iv) of the VASP definition.
-Custodial wallet providers are VASPs as their functions include transferring Coins and safekeeping and/or administration of Coins, which fall under the scope of limb (iii) and (iv) of the VASP definition.
-Developers are VASPs if they deploy programs whose functions fall under the definition of VASP and they deploy those programs as a business on behalf of customers.
+Authorised Participants are also VASPs as their function includes facilitating the issuance, distribution, and trading of VAs.
+Trading platforms are VASPs as their functions include exchanging between the Coins and fiat currencies and other VAs, transferring Coins, and safekeeping and/or administration of the Coins.
+Custodial wallet providers are VASPs as their functions include transferring Coins and safekeeping and/or administration of Coins.